Frisian women: free and unbound?

 Another distinctive difference with other early-medieval Germanic cultures can be found in the Lex Frisionum when compared to the region, namely that a weregeld or fine (also called blood money) for killing a woman was the same as that for killing a man of the same social status.
 The weregeld was for both 50 Byzantine golden solidi or ca. 1,7 gram of fine silver.
 One cow was worth one solidus (according to the Lex Ribuaria).
 You can do the math if you wanted to pay a weregeld with cattle.
 In other Germanic cultures you had to pay a bigger fine for killing a woman than for killing a man.
 Even three times as much.
 The logic behind it might be that women were more 'precious' with regard to offspring and they had in general a shorter life expectancy mainly because of death during child bed.
 However, in East Anglia like in Frisia freeborn women and freemen had the same 'value' in fine silver.

 We would suggest not to interpret all this in the way women were of less value in the Frisian and Anglo-Saxon cultures when compared to other Germanic tribes but, instead, that it expresses women were regarded (more) equal to man and not primarily seen as economic value.
+Or, another way of looking at it, in Frisia and in England, women had a lower mortality during childbirth.
+For a society with a high mortality in general it is important for its survival to have many women and children since they in general have a high(er) mortality rate.
 If interested to learn everything about weregelds, read our blog post You killed a man?
 That'll be 1 weregeld, please.